sgtcoolguy/axway-open-docs/content/en/docs/appc/AMPLIFY_Appcelerator_Services/AMPLIFY_Appcelerator_Platform_Services_How-tos/AMPLIFY_Appcelerator_Services_Native_SDKs/AMPLIFY_Appcelerator_Platform_Services_for_iOS/Quick_Start_Guide_for_iOS_APS_SDK_using_Swift.md

     The iOS application is now ready to make method calls using the APS SDK APIs.

-{{% alert title="❗️ Warning" color="danger" %}}If the application attempts to make APS SDK API calls without first setting the application key, the application will raise an exception and crash.{{% /alert %}}{{% alert title="💡 Hint" color="info" %}}*Bridging Header File*

-Alternatively, to have Xcode automatically create a bridging header file and add the build flag:
+{{% alert title="❗️ Warning" color="danger" %}}If the application attempts to make APS SDK API calls without first setting the application key, the application will raise an exception and crash.{{% /alert %}}{{% alert title="💡 Bridging Header File" color="info" %}}Alternatively, to have Xcode automatically create a bridging header file and add the build flag:

 1. Skip steps 2 and 9 in the previous directions.